 Lives and works in Bangkok, Thailand

 Atit Sornsongkram works mainly with the medium of photography, capturing subjects both manually constructed and digitally edited.
 His form-reduced, abstract, monochrome, multi-sized photographs usually start by questioning and contemplating upon the medium of photography by playing with the perception of the audience through lighting, duplicating, and rearranging of the images.
-He defines his works as 'a poem in another form'.
-Sornsongkram began his studies in Germany at Kunstakademie Dusseldorf in 2008, in the class of Professor Hubert Kiecol, and graduated with the title of Master Student from the class of Professor Andreas Gursky in 2014.
+He defines his works as a poem in another form.

-Sornsongkram's solo exhibitions include Passing a window, I glanced into it (2019), and Minded The Monsoon (2016) at VER Gallery, Bangkok, Thailand.
-Sornsongkram's works have been included in many exhibitions, both locally and internationally, among them 🌀 at Nova Contemporary, Bangkok, Thailand (2020), Chronicle at Projektraum Bethanien, Berlin, Germany (2019); Black & White from Dürer to Eliasson at Museum Kunstpalast, Düsseldorf, Germany (2018), MULTIPLE PLANES at BACC, Bangkok, Thailand (2018); Strauss ist rauss as part of Dusseldorf Photo Weekend, Dusseldorf, Germany (2017), Hidden Traces as part of Dusseldorf Photo Weekend, Dusseldorf, Germany (2016); SPAGAT at Gallery A3, Moscow, Russia (2014); EN EL CASTILLO at MIAC Castillo de San José, Lanzarote, Spain (2014); Klasse GURSKY STELLT AUS at Hiyoshi RaioÌ‚sha Gallery, Tokyo, Japan (2013).
+Sornsongkram received his Bachelor's Degree in Applied Art from the King Mongkut's Institute of Technology Ladkrabang, Bangkok, Thailand (2004) and his Akademiebrief (Master's Degree) from Kunstakademie Düsseldorf, Düsseldorf, Germany (2014).
+His solo exhibitions include OBJECTS at HOP, Bangkok, Thailand (2021); Passing a window, I glanced into it (2019), and Mind The Monsoon (2016) both at Gallery VER, Bangkok, Thailand.
+Sornsongkram's works have been included in a number of group exhibitions, both locally and internationally, among them Cloud at National Art Gallery, Ministry of Culture, Bangkok, Thailand (2023); INFORMATIVE TO TRANSFORMATIVE at Jing Jai Gallery, Chiangmai, Thailand (2022); 🌀 at Nova Contemporary, Bangkok, Thailand (2020); Chronicle at Projektraum Bethanien, Berlin, Germany (2019); Black & White: From Dürer to Eliasson at Museum Kunstpalast, Düsseldorf, Germany (2018); MULTIPLE PLANES at Bangkok Art and Cultural Centre, Bangkok, Thailand (2018); Strauss ist rauss as part of Dusseldorf Photo Weekend, Dusseldorf, Germany (2017), Hidden Traces as part of Dusseldorf Photo Weekend, Dusseldorf, Germany (2016); SPAGAT at Gallery A3, Moscow, Russia (2014); EN EL CASTILLO at MIAC Castillo de San José, Lanzarote, Las Palmas, Spain (2014); Klasse Gursky stellt aus at Hiyoshi Raiôsha Galerie, Tokyo, Japan (2013).

 Copyright belongs to The Artists